ibm-cloud-docs/netezza/security/saml-docs.md

 1. Login to the IdP Portal.
 1. Navigate to your `SAML` application.
 1. Edit the application configuration and add the ACS url and SLO endpoint from [step 3](/docs/netezza?topic=netezza-saml-docs#step3saml).

+## Configuring Signed Authentication on Idp
+{: #config_saoi}

+1. Login to Netezza UI as a user who is part of the administrative group.
+1. Select respective checkbox on `IdP configuration` page.

+    An upload certificate notification will be prompted.
+    {: note}
+1. Click `Download Certificate` button in the Netezza UI under `IdP configuration -> SAML`.

+    An user with admin privileges can only download the authentication certificate.
+        {: note}